espocrm/documentation/docs/administration/layout-manager.md

 ### Side Panel Fields

-List of fields displayed in the top side panel.
+The list of fields displayed in the top side panel.
 By default there are *Assinged User* and *Teams* fields.

-### Additional Layouts
+### Additional layouts

 Some entity types contain additional layouts: Convert Lead, List for Account and others.